We'd like to introduce to you some of the people who guide our responsible approach to banking — our directors and our executive team.

 Greg holds an MBA from the University of Melbourne and a Bachelor of Business (Accounting & Finance) from Monash University.
 He is a Certified Practising Accountant and a Senior Fellow of FINSIA.

-She holds Bachelors of Arts and Education, Diplomas of Education and Financial Services, and a Certificate of Super Practice from the Australian Institute of Superannuation Trustees.
+She holds Bachelors of Arts and Education, Diploma of Education and a Certificate of Super Practice from the Australian Institute of Superannuation Trustees.
 She is also a graduate of the Australian Institute of Company Directors.

 Damien was appointed Managing Director of Bank Australia on 1 September 2011 after serving as General Manager of Corporate Services and Company Secretary.
-Damien has 25 years of experience in the customer owned banking sector.
+Damien has over 20 years of experience in the customer owned banking sector.

 Damien is responsible for bank operations.
 He works with the board to set strategy, monitor performance and budget and to ensure the bank adheres to all prudential, legal and compliance matters.